fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9e.md

 Now that we have the *BaseEntry* defined, we can start creating the extended entry types we will actually be using.
 Let's start by creating the *HealthCheckEntry* type.

-Entries of type *HealthCheck* contain the field *HealthCheckRating*, which is an integer from 0 to 3, zero meaning *Healthy* and 3 meaning *CriticalRisk*.
+Entries of type *HealthCheck* contain the field *HealthCheckRating*, which is an integer from 0 to 3, zero meaning *Healthy* and three meaning *CriticalRisk*.
 This is a perfect case for an enum definition.
 With these specifications we could write a *HealthCheckEntry* type definition like so:

 ```js